-The Best Options for Bitcoin Investors
+The Best Options for New Bitcoin Investors

-As bitcoin’s price rises, bounces, and continues its frenetic ride, an additional wave of investors are being drawn back towards the technology.
+As bitcoin’s price rises, bounces, and continues its frenetic ride, an additional wave of investors is being drawn back toward the technology.
 Bitcoin began 2017 with its price through the $1,000 barrier along with strong returns in 2016.

 Bitcoin Investing via GBTC

 Investors are provided with a product that mirrors an underlying value of 1/10th the value of bitcoin.
-So if the value of bitcoin is $1000, each share of GBTC should have a net asset value of $100.
+So if the value of bitcoin is $1,000, each share of GBTC should have a net asset value of $100.
 This value is not without costs, as GBTC maintains a 2 percent fee that impacts the underlying value.
 In reality, investors are paying for security, ease of use, and liquidity.

-Through arranging strong storage mechanisms and securing the bitcoins themselves, GBTC allows for investors who are less technical to safely access the bitcoin market.
+By arranging strong storage mechanisms and securing the bitcoins themselves, GBTC allows for investors who are less technical to safely access the bitcoin market.
 Because the fund trades on the capital markets, it can trade at a premium or discount to its net asset value (NAV).

 Approval of Bitcoin ETFs Remains Uncertain

-Chinese Rule in the “Bitconomy” and The Impact on New Investment
+Chinese Rule in the “Bitconomy” and the Impact on New Investment

 For example, both a March 2014 IRS ruling and a February 2016 California Bankruptcy court ruling labeled bitcoin as property, not a currency.
 The IRS’ April 2014 ruling to require the reporting of capital gains for tax purposes on bitcoin-related trades, however, signals that regulators also qualify the asset as a stock.
 Given the importance of private keys needed to access the currency, bitcoin as property (despite the tax drawback) seems a logical choice.

-Given the scarce final amount of 21 million bitcoins that will ever be in existence, combined with the exponentially increasing mining power on the network, Bitcoin has demonstrated its staying power and seeks to provide those in the developing world with banking services, while also seeing bitcoin’s use and implementation rise amongst supply chain, media monetization, and data notarization services.
+Given the scarce final amount of 21 million bitcoins that will ever be in existence, combined with the exponentially increasing mining power on the network, Bitcoin has demonstrated its staying power and seeks to provide those in the developing world with banking services, while also seeing bitcoin’s use and implementation rise among supply chain, media monetization, and data notarization services.